DaveJohn150/olympic_quiz_flutter/README.md

 # olympic_quiz

-A quiz on Olympic cities.
+A quiz on Olympic cities implemented in Flutter for android app development using Dart.